Welcome to The Route 1000 Program

 Getting a driver's license is an exciting and defining moment in your life.
 With this excitement, however, comes an added level of responsibility.
 By joining Route 1000, you are taking an important step in becoming a safer driver.

-To participate, you must be a licensed driver under the age of 18 and must attend, with a parent or legal guardian, a one-hour safety class.
+To participate, you must be a licensed driver under the age of 18 -- or registered before your 18th birthday -- and must attend, with a parent or legal guardian, a one-hour safety class.
 At the end of the class, you will sign an agreement promising to follow the key points covered in the short course.

 After 1,000 days of safe driving with no traffic tickets and/or accidents caused by your actions, you will receive a $500 check.